How to turn ecommerce customers into lasting friends of your business

 In addition to this, sales of DIY equipment and household items also rose, as people decided to make use of the extra time, they had on their hands in order to get to those jobs around the house that they had been putting off for ages.
 The brands which deal in items such as these should have been alert to this possibility as soon as lockdown started, which is when the jokes about building a new patio or finally redecorating the kitchen also started.
 They could then have responded by reaching out to existing customers with:

 Another trend which emerged during lockdown was a shift toward more local shopping.
-On one level this might simply be a reaction to wanting to minimise any time spent out and about, but the shift seems to have been deeper than that.
+On one level this might simply be a reaction to wanting to minimize any time spent out and about, but the shift seems to have been deeper than that.
 Research by Deloitte found that 59% of UK consumers were opting for local shopping because they wanted to support local stores.
 Although ecommerce may seem like the antithesis of popping out to a corner shop, this instinct toward localism is one which ecommerce businesses can take advantage of.
 In simple terms, people want to support their local shops because they care about them.
 There is a relationship between consumer and trader which goes beyond just commerce and becomes more like a friendship.
 One of the keys to understanding the role of customer relationship management in ecommerce lies in being able to build the same kind of relationships through the screen of a laptop, tablet or smartphone.

 There is some evidence that this kind of shift is already happening in the ecommerce realm.
 The number of consumers turning to independent online retailers rather than large established brands has risen from 20% to 40%.
 To some degree this may be driven by concerns about large retailers being able to fulfil orders, but it is also a fantastic opportunity for smaller retailers to create a strong ecommerce presence, or to work on the customer relationship ethos of their existing online presence.